pingidentity/ldapsdk/dist-root/README.txt

 Copyright 2008-2021 Ping Identity Corporation  All Rights Reserved.

-This package contains UnboundID LDAP SDK for Java, a fast, powerful, user-friendly, and completely free Java library for communicating with LDAP directory servers.
+This package contains UnboundID LDAP SDK for Java, a fast, powerful, user-friendly, and completely free and open source Java library for communicating with LDAP directory servers.
 It offers better performance, better ease of use, and more features than other Java-based LDAP APIs.
-It is actively being developed and enhanced.
+It is developed by Ping Identity Corporation and is actively being maintained and enhanced as a critical component of Ping Identity client and server software.

 This package contains the following elements: